stefan-b-jakobsson/basload/README.md

 Using BASLOAD and X16 Edit in conjunction makes the following convenient workflow possible:

-* Type SYS $9003 to launch the text editor which will reload the last BASIC source file
+* Type SYS $9003 to launch the text editor - if you already have used BASLOAD, the last BASIC source file will be opened automatically
 * Edit the source file, save it to disk and quit the editor
 * Type SYS $9000 to load and tokenize the source file
 * Type RUN to test the program
 * Repeat

+## Save BASIC programs in tokenized form

+If you want to save a BASIC program in tokenized form, i.e. as a normal BASIC program for the X16, just load the source file with BASLOAD and then save the program with the standard SAVE command.